Linked List (Chain Storage)

 // now the linked list becomes 1 -> 2 -> 3 -> 4 -> 5 -> 6

-Certainly, if we have a reference to the last node of the linked list, inserting a new node at the end becomes very simple, as there's no need to traverse from the head each time.
-This optimization will be discussed in detail when implementing a doubly linked list later.
+Of course, if we have a reference to the tail node, inserting a new node at the tail becomes much easier and we don't need to traverse from the head every time.
+This optimization will be introduced later when we implement a doubly linked list.

 Inserting a New Element in the Middle of a Singly Linked List

-This operation is slightly more complex.
-We first need to locate the predecessor node of the insertion position, then use this predecessor to insert the new node:
+This operation is a bit more complex.
+We need to find the previous node of the insertion position, and then use the previous node to insert the new node:

 // create a singly linked list